-The Retirement Confidence Survey also reports that only 44 percent of workers have actually tried to calculate how much money they needed to save for retirement.
+The Retirement Confidence Survey also reports that only 44 percent of workers have calculated how much money they need to save for retirement.

-This is the biggest mistake that workers make as their retirement years draw closer.
+Not calculating how much you'll need is a worker's biggest mistake as their retirement years draw closer.
 If you do not know how much money you will need to live the lifestyle you want in your retirement years, you are far less likely to save enough money each month to reach these goals.

 The amount of money you need to save each month will vary depending on your goals.
-Your savings needs will differ depending on whether you want to travel the globe after retirement or if you would prefer spending your post-work days visiting your grandchildren who live less than an hour's drive away.
+For example, your savings needs will differ depending on whether you want to travel the globe after retirement or prefer to spend your post-work days visiting your grandchildren who live less than an hour's drive away.

-The combination of these three funding streams must equal or better the amount of money that you determine you need each year to live comfortably in your retirement.
+Combining these three funding streams must equal or be larger than the amount of money that you determine you need each year to live comfortably in your retirement.